MaximiliMax/Robot-Arm-Synchronizer/README.md

 ## Hand Controller
 ![hand shot](https://user-images.githubusercontent.com/69880859/214206983-d9e0ca70-df66-4dce-b4d5-ccbf8f15b145.jpg)
 - Responsible for controlling the gripper
 - Arm only operates when hand is in device using ultrasound sensor.
 This was pretty cool to see because the robot is in sleep mode until the user puts their hand in the hand controller and it springs to life and becomes very responsive.
-A very cool feeling!
+A very thrilling feeling!
-- Another cool part is when the user decides to put the robot to sleep, and takes their hand out, the robot returns to a default rest position automatically.
-Also cool to see in action, similar to watching an industrial automated robot arm.
+- Another exciting aspect is the auto-return function.
+When the user decides to put the robot to sleep, and takes their hand out, the robot returns to a default rest position automatically.
+Also cool to see in action - similar to watching an industrial automated robot arm shut off.

 ## Elbow Controller
 ![20221202_070751](https://user-images.githubusercontent.com/69880859/214206743-221d6c90-0c2a-488c-ad58-39134511b6f6.jpg)